SchlossLab/Sze_CRCMetaAnalysis_mBio_2018/README.md

 * Can we identify global discriminative OTUs in tissue that classify stool?
 * Using all data is there a common signature of health and disease

-### Active To Do list

-* Need to run the Lu data set from the cluster split step onward to incorporate opticlust

 ### Overview